Top 10 Players With the Most Red Cards in Football History (Ranked)

 2. Sergio Ramos – 27

 Often regarded as the best centre-back of all time, Ramos is also known for his reckless side.
 In his illustrious career, he lifted multiple Champions Leagues, league titles and even a World Cup.
 The right-back turned centre-back played a crucial part in winning all those titles.
+In an era where every young footballer wanted to become a striker, Ramos came and changed the trend and made the defensive job look as important as the attack.

 Appearances | Yellow Cards | Red Cards |